-With a mission to stay at home, many of us will have to spay this time of self isolation close to our families, it is easy to get caught up in our own family dynamics and maybe even forget the chance for a deeper connection within our own family ties.
-Whether it is your family members or flatmates this moments far different from family or celebration gatherings, are providing a different kind of chance of people coming together.
+With a mission to stay at home, many of us will have to spend this time of self isolation close to our families, even in these extraordinary situation it is easy to get caught up in our own family dynamics and perhaps even forget the chance for a deeper connection within our own family ties.
+Whether it is your family members or flatmates this moments far different from family or celebration gatherings, are providing a different kind of chance for people coming together.

 The decades long promotion of stark individualism has surely got us prepared to handle solitude.
 With individualism favoured over social bonding we may have forgotten the importance of that same social bond.
 The sentiment shaping our self worth such as career and income as well as consumerism is today postponed till later day allowing us to rebuild our dissolving social and familial relationships in the wake of this global crisis.

 Yet it is much harder to create new friendships as we grow older.
 According to scientific studies, our ability to form new social connections peaks at our age of 25.
-Furthermore while trying to put a metric on friendship scientist have concurred forming a new friendship takes a little over 200 hours of shared time and talking to a person before one qualifies for a good friend.
-In fact many of will get the best friend sort of sentiment after those 200 hours, according to the studies of Jeffrey Hall, an associate professor of communication studies at The University of Kansas.
+Furthermore while trying to put a metric on friendship scientist have concurred forming a new friendship takes a little over 200 hours of shared time and conversations before one qualifies for a good friend.
+While factually many of us will get the best friend sort of tingles after those 200 hours, according to the studies of Jeffrey Hall, an associate professor of communication studies at The University of Kansas.
 Hall shared in 2018 for the Kansas University Alert newsletter: “We have to put that time in.
 You can’t snap your fingers and make a friend.
 Maintaining close relationships is the most important work we do in our lives, most people on their deathbeds agree.”

 “We have to put that time in.
 You can’t snap your fingers and make a friend.
 Maintaining close relationships is the most important work we do in our lives, most people on their deathbeds agree“

-For older friendship once a former mate makes a move to re-enter our lives once again it may look like too much of a hassle.
+For older friendship once a former mate makes a move to re-enter our lives it may look like too much of a hassle.
 That is especially the case when our lives are already formed by the daily needs of our families in addition to work requirements.
 At the same time most likely the time you were holding dear to that old friend may be taken by a new connection.
-At the same time the fact from an early age we are coined with the term ‘best friends’ which in fact makes us idolise friendship, mending a broken one presents itself as a significantly harder task in front of us.
+In addition from an early age we are coined with the term ‘best friends‘ which in fact makes us idolise friendships, thus mending a broken one presents itself as a significantly harder task in front of us.

 The romantic part of the friendships is deeply installed within us with our parents, books and cinema telling us the epic stories of long lived soul mates.
 While a true romance between two love partners is always facing a possibility of a break up such a definition to ending a friendship is not clearly written within our mindset.

-The more painful the ending of friendships has to with more complicated emotional issues and are many times accompanied by with anxiety and great distress.
-Friendships that last through our whole lives are those which have a true balance between giving and taking, and a true desire for the other’s well being are truly ascendant.
+The more painful endings of friendships are connected with more complicated emotional issues and are many times accompanied with anxiety and great distress.
+Friendships that last through our whole lives are those which have a genuine balance between giving and taking, and a true desire for the other’s well being are really ascendant.
 Sadly, as in any relationship, this balance may often lose its focus and no longer suit one or the other in the friendship.
 Often, a friendship can run on an easy track until one of the friends comes into a situation where social or financial status massively alters.